imahungrypanda/TripPlanner/README.md

 ![screenshot](screenshots/marker-demo.png)

-Trip Planner is a react/google maps based web-app that finds the user’s current location and allows the user to drop several markers/pins down.
-Once a few markers are down it becomes possible to find the best route based on time between the markers.
+Trip Planner is a react/google maps api based web-app that finds the user’s current location and allows the user to drop several markers/pins down.
+Once a few markers are down it becomes possible to find the best route starting and ending from the current location to all the markers based on time.
 Once a route has been found it is added to the history so that a user can go back and either run the route again or add more markers to the route.
 The user also has the ability to clear the route to start a new one.

 ### Features
 Upon allowing access to location, a call to find the browsers location is made.
 When the location has been found the map pans to center over the new location.
 By default the map centers to San Francisco.